 PML designed these valve covers using original GM cast iron heads.
 Chevrolet Big block engines include: 396, 427, 454, and the 502.

-These valve covers are a bit taller than stock to fit over many roller rockers, such as Jesel.
+These valve covers are a bit taller than stock to fit over many roller rockers.
+Always verify clearance before ordering.
 Using double gaskets to add height frequently causes leaks.
 Customers have reported to us that PML tall valve covers eliminated the need for double gaskets and the leaks.

 For our standard height Chevy big block valve covers, see PML Part Number 9737.